dudeperf3ct/dudeperf3ct.github.io/_posts/2019-03-04-Mystery-of-Adversarial-Learning.md

 <span class='saddlebrown'>Another way is gradient hiding which consists of hiding information about model's gradient from adversary by using non-differentiable models such as a Decision Tree, a NearestNeighbor Classifier, or a Random Forest.</span> However, this defense are easily fooled by learning a surrogate Black-Box model having gradient and crafting examples using it.
 The attacker can train their own model, a smooth model that has a gradient, make adversarial examples for their model, and then deploy those adversarial examples against our non-smooth model.

-There are many different defenses such as [Defensive Distillation](https://arxiv.org/pdf/1511.04508), image processing methods such as [scalar quantization, spatial smoothing filter](https://arxiv.org/pdf/1705.08378.pdf), [squeezing color bits and local/non-local spatial smoothing](https://arxiv.org/pdf/1704.01155.pdf) and [many more](https://paperswithcode.com/task/adversarial-defense).
+There are many different defenses such as [Defensive Distillation](https://arxiv.org/pdf/1511.04508), image processing methods such as [scalar quantization, spatial smoothing filter](https://arxiv.org/pdf/1705.08378.pdf), [squeezing color bits and local/non-local spatial smoothing](https://arxiv.org/pdf/1704.01155.pdf) and [many more](https://paperswithcode.com/task/adversarial-defense) where each is good against specific attacks.

 ## Evaluating Adversarial Robustness

 <span class='saddlebrown'>The competition between attacks and defenses for adversarial examples becomes an “arms race”: a defensive method that was  proposed to prevent existing attacks was later shown to be vulnerable to some new attacks, and vice versa.
 Some defenses showed that they could defend a particular attack, but later failed with a slight change of the attack.
-Hence, the evaluation on the robustness of a deep neural network is necessary.</span> Nicholas Carlini et al in [On Evaluating Adversarial Robustness](https://arxiv.org/pdf/1902.06705.pdf) outlines three common reasons why one might be interested in evaluating the robustness of a machine learning model which are, *To defend against an adversary who will attack the system*, *to test the worst-case robustness of machine learning algorithms* and *to measure progress of machine learning algorithms towards human-level abilities*.
-Adversarial robustness is a measure of progress in machine learning that is orthogonal to performance.
+Hence, the evaluation on the robustness of a deep neural network is necessary.</span> Nicholas Carlini et al in [On Evaluating Adversarial Robustness](https://arxiv.org/pdf/1902.06705.pdf) outlines three common reasons why one might be interested in evaluating the robustness of a machine learning model which are, *To defend against an adversary who will attack the system*, *to test the worst-case robustness of machine learning algorithms* and *to measure progress of machine learning algorithms towards human-level abilities*. **Adversarial robustness is a measure of progress in machine learning that is orthogonal to performance.**

 ## Beyond Images